abinit/abinit/doc/tutorial/gstore.md

 In some cases, the integration over the BZ can indeed be restricted by symmetry to the irreducible wedge defined by the "external" wavevector.
 The following examples will help clarify this point.

-The electron self-energy Sigma_\nk is defined by an integration over $\qq$-points in the full BZ but one can use the symmetries of the little group of $\kk$ to restrict
+The electron self-energy Sigma_\nk is defined by an integration over $\qq$-points in the full BZ, but one can use the symmetries of the little group of $\kk$ to restrict

 $$